mpinter/vpm-text/README.md

 2) One or more private dependencies are added as children of a resolved package

-3) One or more peer depedencies are added on the same level as the resolved package, while the resolved package is a private dependency
+3) One or more peer depedencies are added on the same level as the resolved package

-4) One or more peer depedencies are added on the same level as the resolved package, while the resolved package is also a peer dependency

-Step four might seem redundant in the current context, but will come to play as we will begin to mirror the public dependency model.

 The review step is rather trivial in this case - we simply check each level and look whether it has any peer dependencies which conflict.
 Therefore, the only rule we need is a follows:

 Let us choose an arbitrary node A. Then packages B and C are conflicting if TODO BCechildren(A), B.name == C.name and B.version != C.version, meaning they represent the same package in different versions.
 This is the only kind of conflicts which may appear within this model.

+Lemma 1 - By using only the action of choosing a version of an undecided dependency, we can reconstruct any reolved dependency tree (which uses the concept of peer dependencies) given to us, whilst only one or more of the three previously described situations may arise after each such choice.

+Proof - The proof is constructive - in that, we start from the root and begin resolving dependencies in the same versions as they are in the hierarchy we want to copy.
+When a package is locked to a concrete version,

 #### Proposed model